At the time of our last full, published article, 20 of the 64 plumbing

 Negotiate for the best possible warranty.
 On any remodeling job, obtain

-companies offer them.)
+other companies offer them.)

 For a major remodeling job, request inclusion of an arbitration clause